- Student Testimonials

 There are a limited number of spaces in the program.
 Classes may fill up.
 Early applicants will receive priority in enrollment.

-In the summer of 2013, twenty-eight U.S. law students participated in the program.
-Twenty-three of these students were from UNM, one student was from the University of Utah, one student was from Lewis & Clark, one student was from Texas Wesleyan, one student was from Barry University, and one student was from the University of Texas.
-In addition, five Spanish law students participated in the program.
+In the summer of 2014, twelve U.S. law students participated in the program.
+Four of these students were from UNM, two students were from the University of Arkansas School of Law, one student was from the University of Idaho College of Law, four students were from Charlotte School of Law, and one was from St. Mary’s University School of Law.
+In addition, six Spanish law students participated in the program.
 All were from the Universidad Rey Juan Carlos.

 Students from all over the world are recruited for the Madrid Summer Law Institute.
 While most of the available spaces are reserved for law students, a small number of graduate students in other related disciplines and practicing lawyers may also be accepted into the program.
 All students must have a strong command of the English language to participate in the program.